|Initial Converged SDN Transport publication

 Need a simple, scalable design that can support future growth

 Want a future proof architecture built using industry-leading technology

 The Converged SDN Transport design satisfies the following criteria for scalable next-generation networks:

-Simple: based on Segment Routing as unified forwarding plane and EVPN and L3VPN as a common BGP based control plane
+Simple: based on Segment Routing as unified forwarding plane and EVPN and L3VPN as a common BGP based services control plane

 Programmable: Using SR-PCE to program end-to-end multi-domain paths across the network with guaranteed SLAs

 Automated : Service provisioning is fully automated using NSO and YANG models; Analytics with model driven telemetry in conjunction with Crosswork Network Insights to

 The Converged SDN Transport design evolves from the successful Cisco Evolved Programmable Network (EPN) 5.0 architecture framework, to bring greater programmability and automation.